The City of Arcata encourages public support for its many community projects and services. Opportunities for giving are plentiful.

 Private donations from the Arcata Forest Fund assist the City of Arcata in purchasing lands to be added to the Arcata Community, Sunny Brae and Jacoby Creek Forests.
 Donations to this fund are used for the purchase and restoration of forest lands and building trails.
 This fund helps the City leverage State and Federal grants.
 Forest lands purchased through these funds preserve and expand open space around the City, and will be managed for recreation, watershed and habitat protection, carbon sequestration and sustainable forestry use.

-Arcata Marsh & Wildlife Sanctuary Community Endowment Fund
+Arcata Marsh Community Fund

-The Arcata Marsh and Wildlife Sanctuary Community Endowment Fund provides a source for community donations to assist the City of Arcata in the preservation, restoration, wildlife conservation, expansion, public access and trail-maintenance of the Arcata Marsh and Wildlife Sanctuary.
-The Endowment will serve to protect the natural beauty, habitats, walking trails and environmental health of the Arcata Marsh and Wildlife Sanctuary for the enjoyment of all creatures, great and small.
+The Arcata Marsh Community Fund provides a source for community donations to assist the City of Arcata in the preservation, restoration, wildlife conservation, expansion, public access and trail-maintenance of the Arcata Marsh and Wildlife Sanctuary.
+The Fund will serve to protect the natural beauty, habitats, walking trails and environmental health of the Arcata Marsh and Wildlife Sanctuary for the enjoyment of all creatures, great and small.
 Funded projects may include but are not limited to: wetlands and riparian habitat restoration, trail maintenance, land purchase for marsh and trail expansion, climate change adaptation and other projects which promote and protect the Arcata Marsh and Wildlife Sanctuary.